webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 ### Required
 * Replace CpuTscSync.kext with TSCAdjustReset.kext
     * Currently CpuTscSync.kext is incompatible with macOS Monterey
-* OpenCore EFI compatible with macOS Big Sur although recommended to upgrade to OpenCore 0.7.2 or newer and associated Lilu kexts for the latest support.
+* OpenCore EFI compatible with macOS Big Sur although recommended to upgrade to OpenCore 0.7.1 or newer and associated Lilu kexts for the latest support.
     * OpenCore 0.7.0 and lower need to add boot-arg 'lilubetaall'

 ### Tips
-* If you are on OpenCore 0.7.1 or lower, the macOS Monterey Installer may get stuck in a reboot loop and then fail to install.
-Modify your config.plist and change `SecureBootModel` to `Disabled` under `Misc-Security`.
-When the update is complete, you can change this back to `Default`.
+* macOS Monterey update may get stuck in a reboot loop and then fail to install.
+Modify your config.plist and change `SecureBootModel` to 'Disabled' under `Misc-Security`.
+When the update is complete, you can change this back to 'Default'.

 # Changelog:
 ## Updated required SSDTs (2021.07.07)